erikrikarddaniel/tunis_course_2017/SETUP.md

 these steps themselves, so few programs need to be installed prior to the course.

-I have tested the instructions on a fresh Ubuntu 16.04.3 installation and I provide install commands for that below.
+I have tested the instructions on a fresh Ubuntu 16.04.3 installation running on a virtual machine with 4 GiB RAM and 200 GiB disk.
+I provide install commands for that below.

 ## Preinstalled prerequisites